 2. Maintain a Healthy Diet and Exercise Regularly

-You are what you eat, so plan to eat foods for optimal health.
+You are what you eat, so a good set of employee goals can be to eat right and be in a good mental state.
 Also, plan a regular exercise schedule to put your body in good shape.

 3. Take Initiative

 Set a goal to always take your own initiative.
-It is easier to get submerged with work requirements when you forget to do this.
+It is easier to get submerged in work requirements that you forget to do this.
 You sometimes need to look outside the requirements of your organization, get to know the trends in the larger industry, and apply uncommon techniques to achieve your overall organizational goals.

 4. Improve Your Work Quality